FThompsonBrowes/FT_devsite/_projects/Tableau_API d3.md

 </select>
 ```

-Once all dashboards have been added, remember to add the following code:
+Once all dashboards have been added, remember to add the following code at the end of this step:

 ```java
 </select>